 But that’s not necessarily true.
 What is the most important thing to start with?

 The first thing that’s most important in any business venture that you undertake is to do a little bit of planning.
 And the second thing is, before you go and buy equipment, how about have a place to put it.
 And when we say that, what we mean is go out and make some sales and get an account first.
+This is the complete guide to the Vending machine business.

 So, where are good places to put a vending machine?